BCLawLibrary/practical-ai-in-30-days/day-04-notebooklm-deep-learning.md

 Choose one of these pathways:

 1. Legal Learning Path:
-   - Download a fundamental legal case (e.g., International Shoe v.
-Washington)
+   - Upload legal content such as:
+     - Landmark court cases
+     - Legal briefs or memos
+     - Law journal articles
+     - Legislation or statutes
+     - Class notes from law courses
-   - Upload to NotebookLM
+   - Add to NotebookLM as source material
-   - Create an audio discussion
+   - Create an audio discussion to explore key concepts
    - Compare the AI's explanation to traditional study methods

 2. Research Understanding Path:
-   - Choose a complex article, paper, or YouTube lesson or workshop
+   - Choose a complex article, paper, YouTube lesson or workshop
    - Add it to a Notebook as source material
    - Note how the AI contextualizes and explains difficult concepts